GautamGupta/bb-legacy-plugins/bbpress-moderation-suite/trunk/readme.txt

 * Moderators can now view the main Moderation page with a list of active moderation helpers.
 * IP ban message order fixed.
 * `bbmodsuite_banplus_unban` changed to `bbmodsuite_banplus_automated_unban` for expired bans.
+* Report submission page no longer has "error" in its title.
+* Default report reasons and resolve types added for new installs.

 = 0.1-rc1 =
 * Mod Log now tracks unbanning as well as banning